sumup-oss/circuit-ui/.changeset/perfect-sheep-develop.md

 '@sumup/circuit-ui': patch
 ---

-Increased the NotificationToast's duration to 6 seconds to match accessibility criteria.
+Increased the NotificationToast's default duration to 6 seconds to match the accessibility guidelines.